 Advanced collision detection

 This makes it super easy to solve problems like "How do I check if this character's fist hits this other character's head in the last two frames of his punch animation, whilst also not allowing a hit while the second character is blocking?"
-Set it up, in two lines of code, forget about it and check the collision with another single line of code (regardless of what state each character is in at the time).
+Set it up, in two lines of code, forget about it, then check the collision with another single line of code (regardless of what state each character is in at the time).

-Advanced interactive GUI elements
+Advanced GUI elements

 Advanced input handler